Updated May 2022

-And unless you have a prototype, electric bike and a team of engineers installing charge points along your route, you can be pretty certain that your trip won’t look anything like theirs did!
+And unless you have a prototype electric bike and a team of engineers installing charge points along your route, I can guarantee your trip won’t look anything like theirs did!

 Don’t compare your trip to theirs.
-In fact, don’t compare it to the trips of anyone.
+In fact, don’t compare it to those of anyone.

 Take stock in the knowledge that your trip belongs to nobody but you.
-And no matter how hard anyone tries, nobody can ever recreate your trip in the same way you can never recreate anybody else’s.
+And no matter how hard anyone tries, they can never re-create your trip’s in the same way you can never re-create anybody else’s.

 1. Motorcycle Touring For Beginners: Choosing Your Bike

 Don’t get too hung up on this.
 Convincing yourself that you need the latest and greatest of adventure touring machines is an easy trap to fall into.

 On social media, you’ll see riders’ on spectacular trips.
 They’ll be on expensive adventure bikes and steeped in all the best kit.
 And the manufacturers who sponsor them will have you believe that you need all this kit as well.